 This plush shape sorter was a big hit with our 18-month-old on the plane from Washington DC to Italy.
 There are 9 plastic shapes to sort, promoting cognitive and physical development.
 The back of the carrying case also has 9 flaps with engaging images.

 The Melissa and Doug shape sorter is one of the best travel toys for toddlers because it comes in a convenient plush carrying case.
 We actually packed several smaller toys inside of the zippered case and made this his all-in-one toy luggage.
 It was convenient, lightweight, packable, and our son loved it.

 You can’t go wrong with classic figurine toys.
 Whether your little one is into dinosaurs, farm animals, or superheroes, toddlers find great entertainment in playing with the moveable arms and legs.

 These figurines are small toys so they can store easily inside a carry-on or even inside the above-mentioned shape sorter.
 They are also affordable, so you don’t have to be too upset if a dino accidentally gets left behind under an airplane seat.

 This travel toy is ideal for preschoolers, ages 3-5.
 The magnetic puzzle pieces cling to the inside surfaces helping to prevent pieces from dropping to the floor and between airplane seats.
-The fold-out puzzle comes with a handle making it convenient to transport through an airport and during travels.
+The Magnetic puzzles set includes two 20-piece puzzles.